Vulkan Tutorial in C - 001 - Initial Setup

 Make sure to adjust the Vulkan SDK path (C:\VulkanSDK\1.x.x.x) to the specific location and version you've installed!

-To build the project, open the x64 Native Tools Command Prompt for VS 20xx, navigate to the directory where you've saved the build.bat and main.c files, then type build and press enter to compile the project.
+To build the project, we'll open the x64 Native Tools Command Prompt for VS 20xx that came with Visual Studio, navigate to the directory where we've saved the build.bat and main.c files, then type build and press enter.Note: This won't work just yet because we haven’t written the minimum steps required in main.c, but once that's done, this is how we'll compile the app.

 The app structure